seo3650/Audio_style_transfer/README.md

+This is a KAIST CS470 team 27's project: Introduction to A.I.
+The original repo is from here: https://github.com/liusongxiang/StarGAN-Voice-Conversion.

 # StarGAN-Voice-Conversion
 This is a pytorch implementation of the paper: StarGAN-VC: Non-parallel many-to-many voice conversion with star generative adversarial networks  https://arxiv.org/abs/1806.02169 .
 Note that the model architecture is a little different from that of the original paper.